 The interior plane of air tightness for the wall assembly is located at the plane of the interior gypsum board.
 In order to maintain the continuity of the air seal, the interior gypsum board is taped and sealed at all the joints.
 At the roof to wall connection the air seal is maintained by sealing the gypsum to the top plate of the wall assembly and sealing the framing members at the band joist with sealants or gaskets.
 For the foundation connection similar strategies are used.
 In addition, any penetration through the gypsum must be air sealed.
 All electrical penetrations should use air tight electrical boxes that are sealed to the gypsum.
 An exterior plane of air tightness is created through the taped and sealed rigid insulated sheathing.
-This exterior air sealing element will help reduce some of the negative effects of wind washing of the insulation.
+This exterior air sealing element while not as critical as the interior air barrier in cold climates will help reduce some of the negative effects of wind washing of the insulation.

-Figure 14: Wall Air Barrier
+Figure 13: Wall Air Barrier